Global strategic petroleum reserves: South Africa

 South Africa has an SPR managed by PetroSA.
 The main facility is the Saldanha Bay oil storage facility, which is a major transit point for oil shipping.
 Saldanha Bay's six in-ground concrete storage tanks give the facility a storage capacity of 45000000 oilbbl.

 Asia

 China

 In 2007, China announced the expansion of its crude reserves into a two-part system.
 China's reserves would consist of a government-controlled strategic reserve complemented by mandated commercial reserves.
 The government-controlled reserves are being completed in three stages.
 Phase one consisted of a 101900000 oilbbl reserve, mostly completed by the end of 2008.
 The second phase of the government-controlled reserves with an additional 170000000 oilbbl was to be completed by 2011.
-Recently, Zhang Guobao, head of the National Energy Administration, stated that there will be a third phase that will expand reserves by 204000000 oilbbl with the goal of increasing China's SPR to 90 days of supply by 2020.
+In 2009, Zhang Guobao, head of the National Energy Administration, stated that there will be a third phase that will expand reserves by 204000000 oilbbl with the goal of increasing China's SPR to 90 days of supply by 2020.

 The planned state reserves of 475900000 oilbbl together with the planned enterprise reserves of 209440000 oilbbl will provide around 90 days of consumption or a total of 685340000 oilbbl.

+In 2026, China was estimated to hold the largest emergency reserves in the world, totalling 1.3 billion barrels.